On this page

 # Verify the package exists in your active environment

-Fix: Select correct interpreter in VS Code: Command Palette → Python: Select Interpreter.
-The interpreter path should point to .venv/bin/python, not /usr/bin/python.
+Fix: Select the correct interpreter in VS Code.
+Open Command Palette and run Python: Select Interpreter.
+The path should point to .venv/bin/python, not /usr/bin/python.

 Cause 3: Typo in Module Name or Case Error